gabebider/cs337-proj1/README.md

 # CS 337 - Project 1
-### By: Gabe Bider, Spencer Rothfleicsch, Eli Barlow, and Isaac Miller
+### By: Gabe Bider, Spencer Rothfleisch, Eli Barlow, and Isaac Miller

 ## How to Run